Yasasvi9/RV32I-RISCV-Processor/README.md

    ```
 2. Open the project in Xilinx Vivado.
 3. Synthesize, implement, and program the FPGA board.
-4. (Optional) Use provided ILA setups for runtime debugging.
+4. Use the VIVADO ILA for runtime debugging.

 ## License

-This project is licensed under .
+This project is licensed under a proprietary license.

 ## Acknowledgments